Sammy Sosa: End of career (2008–2009)

 On May 28, 2008, Sosa announced that he instructed his agent not to offer his services to any MLB team for the 2008 season, and planned on filing for retirement, but never did.
 On December 25, 2008, Sosa announced he intended to unretire and play in the World Baseball Classic and once again test the free agent market in hopes of signing with a Major League ballclub in 2009.
-Sosa said that he had been keeping in shape at his home, and was hoping that after a strong World Baseball Classic he would prove to major-league teams that he was still capable of playing in the MLB.
+Sosa said that he had been keeping in shape at his home, and was hoping that after a strong World Baseball Classic he would prove to major-league teams that he was still capable of playing in MLB.
 However, he was not selected as part of the Dominican Republic's roster.
 He remained a free agent and did not actively look for a team.

 On June 3, 2009, Sosa announced his intention to retire from baseball.
 He made the announcement in the Dominican Republic and said that he was calmly looking forward to his induction into the Baseball Hall of Fame since his statistics were up to par.

 Drug test controversy

 On June 16, 2009, The New York Times reported that Sosa was on a list of players who had tested positive for performance-enhancing drugs in 2003, in baseball's steroids scandal.
 The paper stated that this information had been obtained from unnamed attorneys with knowledge of Major League Baseball drug test results from 2003.

-Previously, Sosa sat alongside Rafael Palmeiro, Jose Canseco and Mark McGwire at a 2005 hearing before Congress.
+Previously, Sosa sat alongside Rafael Palmeiro, Jose Canseco, and Mark McGwire at a hearing before the United States Congress.
 His attorney testified on his behalf, stating, "To be clear, I have never taken illegal performance-enhancing drugs.
 I have never injected myself or had anyone inject me with anything.
 I have not broken the laws of the United States or the laws of the Dominican Republic.
 I have been tested as recently as 2004, and I am clean."

+On December 19, 2024, Sosa released a somewhat ambiguous public statement through his PR firm, stating, "There were times I did whatever I could to recover from injuries in an effort to keep my strength up to perform over 162 games.
+I never broke any laws, but in hindsight, I made mistakes and I apologize."
+Almost immediately, Cubs chairman Thomas S. Ricketts responded with a statement of his own, inviting Sosa to the 2025 Cubs Convention: "We appreciate Sammy releasing his statement and for reaching out.
+No one played harder or wanted to win more…We plan on inviting him to the 2025 Cubs Convention and, while it is short notice, we hope that he can attend.
+We are all ready to move forward together."